norech/arcade/README.md

 The goal of this project is to make an app in C++<br>
 to load an unload in runtime games and graphicals library

-for this project whe need to share our interfaces with another group
+for this project we need to share our interfaces with another group

 here the email of the leader of the other group